stillmatic/tournaments/writeup.md

 ## Tournament design

 As described above, teams compete in 6 or 7 rounds, with the first two rounds randomly paired and the following rounds power-matched.
-We implement this procedure using an adaption of the technique presented in [**CITE Olafsson 1990**].
+We implement this procedure using an adaption of the maximum weight perfect matching technique [@Olafsson1990].

 Our process is as follows: